 Once you have the surface measurement, you can start looking at tiles that fit your budget.

 Most glass tile comes in squares and is sold by the square foot.
 Simple glass mosaics can sell for as little as $3.50 per square foot, while designer series can sell for up to $20 per square foot.
 Something within that range will surely fit your budget.

 The Home Renovations section has a great article for learning how to install glass tile by yourself.
 If you're not confident you have the right skills, ask a handy friend to help out or hire a professional.

 Glass tile is easy to clean.
-You don't need anything exceptional; a mix of soap and water, or better, water and vinegar in a spray bottle.
-Spray, rub a little with a soft brush for stains and grout (always gently to avoid scratching!) and wipe off.
+You don't need anything exceptional; a mix of soap and water, or better, water and vinegar in a spray bottle will work.
+Spray, rub a little with a soft brush for stains and grout (always gently to avoid scratching) and wipe off.

 The benefit of glass tile is that it is not porous, so it doesn't absorb liquids or stains.
 All you need is to wipe it off.